SuperSonicHub1/stlc-splash/slides.md

 We will extend the LC to support "modern" programming features like `let` and `if`. <!-- .element: class="fragment" -->

-Along the way, we will implement good software development practices and _y'all_ will write some code! <!-- .element: class="fragment" -->

 --

 ### Who are we?